 I hope it’s not this embarrassing outside the states.

 Lead from the Front, Advance & Conquer, Live The Code!

-Category: Announcements, Articles, Kick Ass Life, old school strength, Zach's Workouts Tags: donald trump, mental toughness, military, physical culture, physical education, physical strength, pussification of america, rant, the pussification of america.
+Category: Announcements, Articles, Kick Ass Business, Kick Ass Life, Live The Code, mental toughness, old school strength, Success, Zach's Workouts Tags: donald trump, israel, mental toughness, military, physical culture, physical education, physical strength, pussification of america, raise the bar, rant, the pussification of america.